-OK, OK, so we don’t really have a fall season in Miami, but the weather gets cooler and it’s really nice out.
+OK, OK, so we don’t really have a fall season in Miami, but the weather gets cooler and it starts being really nice out.
 Our version of fall foliage is the Royal Poinciana in the summer.

-The Berry Farms Harvest Festival, continues through Nov.
-1, with fun activities for the whole family, including:
+The Berry Farm Harvest Festival, kicks off Sept.
+18 and will run through Nov.
+20 with fun activities for the whole family, including:

 - A pumpkin patch, where you can pick that perfect one for your house!